vishytheswishy/Tumor-Cell-Simulation-in-a-Hypoxic-Environment/README.md

 and more details about the methods implemented can be found here:

-Setup
-Have anaconda or miniconda installed. creata a conda environment.
+Setup and have anaconda or miniconda installed. creata a conda environment.
 I called my environment cell-mesa

 ```